 On 30 September 2016 the Australian Government implemented new funding arrangements for research block grants for universities.
 As part of this the department committed to further consultation with the sector on definitions and detailed implementation arrangements.

 The Academic Centres of Cyber Security Excellence (ACCSE) program is part of Australia's $230 million Cyber Security Strategy launched by the Prime Minister on 21 April 2016.

-The Government has committed $1.9 million over four years (2016–2017 to 2019–2020) for the establishment of ACCSE in selected Australian universities to address the nation's critical shortage of skilled cyber security professionals.
-The centres will:
+The Government has committed $1.9 million over four years (2016–2017 to 2019–2020) for the establishment of ACCSE at the University of Melbourne and Edith Cowan University to:

 - help build Australia's capability in cyber security by encouraging more students to undertake studies in cyber security